Fall 2021 Update

 COÖP takes place in the outdoors, and students camp during the duration of the trip in tents with other participants and leaders.
-Bathroom access varies by trip, and even by day on each trip.
-As an off-the-grid experience, this is certainly not a glamping trip.
+Bathroom access varies by trip (and even by day).
+As an off-the-grid experience, this is certainly not a glamping trip!

 How are applicants selected for COÖP?

-Once all applications are received each spring for all pre-orientation programs, the COÖP team reviews all applications from students who indicated an interest in COÖP.
+Each spring, once all applications are received for all pre-orientation programs, the COÖP team reviews all applications from students who indicated an interest in COÖP.
 Often, the process yields more interest than there are spots on the program, and as a result, each year there are students that the program is not able to accept.
 COÖP encourages applicants to demonstrate their personality and interest in the program when they apply for the best chance of being selected to participate.